marufrahmangit/soc-analyst-training/README.md

 - [Windows Event ID encyclopedia](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/)
 -

-# ISO Model
+# OSI Model
-Think of the ISO model like a 7-layer cake.
+Think of the OSI model like a 7-layer cake.
 Each layer has its job in helping computers talk to each other.
 The layers are:

 - **Physical** - wires and signals.
 - **Data Link** - rules for sending data.